 11. Sources used in FAQ

 The Mayan Orthodox are a group of several thousand Guatemalans and Mexicans who came into the Orthodox Church in 2010 under the Greek Orthodox Metropolis of Mexico, under the omophorion of His Eminence Athenagoras (read more here).
-They are called "Mayan" Orthodox because the majority of the converts are descendants of the ancient Mayan groups who lived in Central America long before Europeans arrived.
-The Mayans might seem like a relic of ancient history, but there are still millions of Mayan people who live in Central America and speak their native, Mayan languages.
+They are called "Mayan" Orthodox because the majority of the converts (but not all) are descendants of the ancient Mayan groups who lived in Central America long before Europeans arrived.
+Speaking about the Mayans might seem like ancient history, but there are still millions of Mayan people who live in Central America and speak their native, Mayan languages to this day.
 Now, a huge group of those Mayans have entered the Orthodox Church.

 [Note: the technical term for the people is "Maya," but the popular term "Mayan" is used throughout the site.]

 Most of these people were originally Roman Catholics who fell away for various reasons.
 Some of the people wanted to stay in the Catholic Church but were alienated because of their non-traditional, often charismatic worship practices.
 Other people came from a different background that was liturgically conservative, and they left because they thought poorly of their bishops or they disagreed with changes in the Catholic Church (e.g., Vatican II).
 These diverse communities were all united by the late Fr.
 Andrés Girón, a former Roman Catholic priest and an active politician.
 Through his charisma and his leadership in land reform movements, Fr.
 Andrés united the diverse communities and brought them into the Orthodox Church in 2010.